CreativeInquiry/PEmbroider/API.md

 ### `void vertex(float x, float y)`
 ```
 Add vertex to the current polygon/polyline.
-This must be preceded by
+This must be preceded by beginShape()
 ```
 |parameter|description|
 |---|---|